NativeScript/docs-v7/ui/ui-views.md

 ## Slider

-The [Slider]({{site.baseurl}}/cookbook/ui/slider) widget provides a slider which you can use to pick a numeric value within a configurable range.
+The [Slider]({{site.baseurl}}/cookbook/ui/slider) widget provides a slider that you can use to pick a numeric value within a configurable range.

 ![slider android](../img/gallery/android/sliderPage.png "slider android")![slider ios](../img/gallery/ios/sliderPage.png "slider ios")